Blue Earth County, Minnesota

 Blue Earth County is a county in the state of Minnesota.
 As of the 2020 census, the population was 69,112.
 Its county seat is Mankato.
 The county is named for the Blue Earth River and for the deposits of blue-green clay once evident along the banks of the Blue Earth River.
-Blue Earth County is part of the Mankato-North Mankato metropolitan area.
+Blue Earth County is part of the Mankato metropolitan area.

 History

 Dakota people lived and hunted in the area of Blue Earth County, particularly the Sisseton.
-French explorer Pierre-Charles Le Sueur was an early European explorer in this area, arriving where the Minnesota and Blue Earth rivers meet.
+French explorer Pierre-Charles Le Sueur was an early European explorer in this area, arriving where the Minnesota and Blue Earth Rivers meet.
 He made an unsuccessful attempt to mine copper from the blue-green clay the Dakota used as paint.
 The area remained under French control until 1803 when it passed to the United States in the Louisiana Purchase.